 PRELIMINARY MEDICINE TRACK

-This one-year track provides the training required before entrance to an advanced residency program, such as anesthesiology, dermatology, neurology, ophthalmology, physical medicine, or radiology.
+This one-year track provides the training required before entrance to an advanced residency program such as anesthesiology, dermatology, neurology, ophthalmology, physical medicine and rehabilitation, or radiology.

-The curriculum is the same as for the categorical track with the exception that the resident will not have a continuity clinic.
-However, our Preliminary residents do obtain ambulatory general internal medicine experience when they are assigned to our “work-in clinic” during their ambulatory rotation.
-All preliminary medicine residents are assigned a faculty advisor and may also choose a faculty mentor, if desired.
+The curriculum is the same as the categorical track with the exception that the resident will not have a continuity clinic.
+However, our Preliminary residents obtain ambulatory general internal medicine experience through ambulatory elective rotations.
+All preliminary medicine residents are assigned a faculty advisor for guidance during his or her preliminary year.